5 (6 Reviews)

 📋 Pre-Departure Requirements

-• Identity Documents: Original government-issued photo ID plus 2 photocopies are mandatory.
-Inner Line Permits for Kinnaur are verified against original ID at multiple checkposts — photocopies alone are not accepted
+• ID Mandatory: Original government-issued photo ID plus 2 photocopies.
+Inner Line Permits for Kinnaur on the Spiti Valley Full Circuit are verified at multiple checkposts — original ID required at each point

-• Health Declaration: Participants with pre-existing cardiac, respiratory, or hypertensive conditions must obtain a doctor's fitness certificate before the trip
+• Health Declaration: Participants with pre-existing cardiac, respiratory, or hypertensive conditions must obtain a doctor's fitness clearance before the Spiti Full Circuit

-• Physical Preparation: Begin a basic fitness routine — walking, stair climbing, or light cardio — at least 2 to 3 weeks before departure
+• Physical Preparation: Begin basic cardio and walking 2 to 3 weeks before departure

-• Pre-Trip Communication: All departure logistics, pickup points, packing updates, weather advisories, and emergency contacts are communicated exclusively through the BackpackerXP WhatsApp group.
-Joining the group before departure day is mandatory
+• Pre-Trip Communication: All logistics, pickup details, packing updates, and route advisories shared via WhatsApp before departure day.
+Joining the group before departure is mandatory

 🍽 Food and Dietary

-• Vegetarian Only: Only vegetarian food is available across most of Kinnaur and Spiti Valley.
-This is not a choice made by BackpackerXP — it is the standard food culture of the region
+• Vegetarian Only: Only vegetarian food available across most of Kinnaur and Spiti Valley on the Spiti Valley Full Circuit

-• Included Meals: Breakfast and dinner are included at every stay.
-Lunch is not included — roadside dhabas, local tea stalls, and small eateries are available en route at most stops
+• Included Meals: Breakfast and dinner at every stay.
+Lunch is not included — roadside dhabas and local tea stalls are available at most stops on the Spiti Full Circuit

 • Regional Food: Expect Himachali thali, dal rice, Maggi, paranthas, and seasonal local dishes.
-Continental, Chinese, and non-vegetarian options are not available in remote areas
+Continental and non-vegetarian options not available in remote areas

-• Drinking Water: Carry an insulated bottle and refill at guesthouses, monasteries, and local sources.
-Commercially bottled water is not available at every stop on the Spiti circuit
+• Drinking Water: Carry an insulated bottle and refill at guesthouses and local sources.
+Bottled water not reliably available at every stop on the Spiti Valley Full Circuit

 ⏰ Schedule and Punctuality

-• Departure Times: Most driving days on the Spiti Valley Full Circuit begin at 6:00 AM sharp.
-Late departures affect the entire group's sightseeing schedule and can compromise pass-crossing safety windows
+• Early Starts: Most driving days on the Spiti Valley Full Circuit begin between 6:00 and 7:00 AM.
+Late departures eat into sightseeing time and can compromise pass-crossing safety windows

-• Return Day Buffer: Do not book onward flights, trains, or commitments on Day 10 morning.
-Manali to Delhi overnight journeys are subject to highway delays — maintain a minimum 4-hour buffer from estimated Delhi arrival
+• Return Buffer: Do not book early morning flights or trains from Delhi on the morning after Day 9.
+Keep a minimum 4-hour buffer from estimated arrival time

 Read all Terms and Conditions before confirming your booking.